itsvipa/zzish-developer-docs/docs/modules.md

 Our Adaptive Algorithms module uses the spaced repetition algorithm to increase the efficiency of the learning in your app.

-Simply create a deck of cards where each card represent a piece of knowledge.
+Simply create a deck of cards where each card represents a piece of knowledge.
 We inform you the next time what card should be presented to the user based on the previous results.